DanielaFlore/arch1-project2-nmaldonado2/project/README.md

 1. In the current directory (project) type 'make'.
 The timerLib and program will consequently be made and the program will be downloaded to the msp430.
-2. The first state, representing the first game, is a musical arragement.
+2. The first state, representing the first game, is a musical arragement and it includes lights that change their dimness.
 To continue to the next state, press BTN1.
 3. The second state, representing the second game, is find the button that changes the pitch.
 Essentially, either BTN1, BTN2, or BTN3 are mapped to